Back to Reference

 Choosing the right PRM system is a critical step in scaling your partner program.
 But the most successful programs go beyond just managing workflows—they empower partners with instant access to trusted information.
 When partners can find the right answers, they can sell more effectively and represent your brand with confidence.

 This is where an AI Source of Truth becomes essential.
 By connecting your PRM and other business systems, you create a single, reliable knowledge layer for your entire partner ecosystem.
-Guru's AI-powered platform ensures that every partner has policy-enforced, permission-aware answers right where they work, from their partner portal to Slack or Teams.
+Guru is the AI Source of Truth for the enterprise: we connect your sources and identity to deliver trusted, permission-aware answers with citations—through AI chat, search, and explainable Research, right where people work (including Slack and Microsoft Teams) and inside other AIs via MCP/API.

 Key takeaways 🔑🥡🍕